Last Updated: May 6, 2015

 her clients receive some elder assistance from a child or

-Barnes seeks out hotel rooms designed for people with limited
+planning.
+For instance, she seeks out hotel rooms designed for

-mobility and other special needs, she says, and always asks for
+people with limited mobility and other special needs, she says, and

-far.
-Many hotels and cruise lines offer accessible rooms, some with
+can't walk very far.
+Many hotels and cruise lines offer accessible

-ceiling-track lifts.
-Even bed-and-breakfasts and quaint inns are
+rooms, some with ceiling-track lifts.
+Even bed-and-breakfasts and

-upgrading their accessibility to attract the senior travel
+quaint inns are upgrading their accessibility to attract the senior

 Seemingly insurmountable senior travel challenges are becoming a